danne931/akka-dotnet-bank/README.md

 where you'll find a rewrite of all use cases in F#.
 [F#'s type inference](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/type-inference) makes writing programs with functional programming quite a bit more comfortable than with C#.
 If you've found your way around the C# directory then the F# directory structure should feel quite similar.
-Once there you will see we longer need **Paul Louth**'s language-ext and his echo-process actor library has been replaced with [Akka](https://github.com/akkadotnet/akka.net).
+Once there you will see we no longer need **Paul Louth**'s language-ext and his echo-process actor library has been replaced with [Akka](https://github.com/akkadotnet/akka.net).

 ## Use Cases